rusty61/On-Farm-inputs-QA-App/docs/DesignBrief.md

 ```

 ## Data Relationships
 Owner-scoped data spans mixes, applications, and location records stored in Supabase.
 The data model links owners to farms and paddocks, captures per-application weather and GPS metadata, and tracks mix compositions for spray events.
+Paddock records retain the long-lived location for each field, while individual application_paddock rows can store a GPS snapshot whenever coordinates are supplied.
+No automated "within boundary" validation currently runs; stored GPS values reflect the readings provided by applicators.

 ```mermaid
 erDiagram